alema-r/Alessandro-Marcolini-Oniro/docs/repo-workspace.rst

 The Repo Tool
 *************

-In order to setup a sources workspace of All Scenario OS, the ``git-repo`` tool is required on the host.
+In order to setup a sources workspace of All Scenarios OS, the ``git-repo`` tool is required on the host.

-All Scenario OS provides a patched version of the repo tool for ``Ubuntu 20.04`` at `launchpad PPA <https://launchpad.net/~openharmony/+archive/ubuntu/tools>`_, for ``rpm``/``dnf`` based distributions at
+All Scenarios OS provides a patched version of the repo tool for ``Ubuntu 20.04`` at `launchpad PPA <https://launchpad.net/~openharmony/+archive/ubuntu/tools>`_, for ``rpm``/``dnf`` based distributions at
 `copr <https://copr.fedorainfracloud.org/coprs/openharmony/tools/>`_, and for